jimmcgaw/JuliaRocks/README.md

 julia --project=.
 ```

-You can install dependencies the same way as specified above, in the "Installing Packages" section.
+you can install dependencies the same way as specified above, in the "Installing Packages" section.
 Try installing this into your project (just hit "y" when prompted):

 ```
 using JSON3